Prestigious DOE fellowship awarded to Engineering doctoral w88

 “It is an honor to mentor students like Craig,” Chidambaram added.

-Recipients of the w88 are granted an additional ,000 to finance an internship at an approved research facility.
+Recipients of the fellowship are granted an additional ,000 to finance an internship at an approved research facility.

 “After I graduate, my current plan is to work at a national laboratory to continue to research materials that will support the nuclear industry,” Moore said.
-“I am very grateful to receive this w88.
-This w88, along with the support of my advisor and my peers in my lab group, gives me confidence that I will be able to succeed as a graduate student.”
+“I am very grateful to receive this fellowship.
+This fellowship, along with the support of my advisor and my peers in my lab group, gives me confidence that I will be able to succeed as a graduate w88.”

 Latest From